webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 ### Timed Wait {#Timed-Wait}

-Use of _timed waits_ (`timeoutNS > 0`), must be enabled on the WGPUInstance with WGPUInstanceFeatures::timedWaitAnyEnable, and the number of futures waited on must be less than or equal to WGPUInstanceFeatures::timedWaitAnyMaxCount.
+Use of _timed waits_ (`timeoutNS > 0`), must be enabled on the WGPUInstance in `wgpuCreateInstance` with `WGPUInstanceFeatures::timedWaitAnyEnable`, and the number of futures waited on must be less than or equal to `WGPUInstanceFeatures::timedWaitAnyMaxCount`.
 Supported instance features may be queried using `::wgpuGetInstanceFeatures`.

 ### Mixed Sources {#Mixed-Sources}